react-native-tvos/react-native-tvos/README.md

   <a href="https://github.com/facebook/react-native/blob/master/.github/SUPPORT">Support</a>
 </h3>

+(This repo is specifically for developers who wish to build React Native applications for Apple TV.
+See [this file](./README-appletv.md) for tvOS-specific instructions.)

 React Native brings [**React**'s][r] declarative UI framework to iOS and Android.
 With React Native, you use native UI controls and have full access to the native platform.

 - **Declarative.** React makes it painless to create interactive UIs.
 Declarative views make your code more predictable and easier to debug.